 - Does your event require food?
-If so, what type of food should be served? - Any food present at your event must be purchased from Chartwells (www.dineoncampus.com/csupueblo). - If food is donated from an outside source, you must fill out an Auxiliary Services Donated Food Request Form and submit it to them.
+If so, what type of food should be served? - Any food present at your event must be purchased from Aladdin (https://csupueblo.campus-dining.com/). - If food is donated from an outside source, you must fill out an Auxiliary Services Donated Food Request Form and submit it to them. - Any outside food requests require a waiver from Aladdin catering.
+For waivers email Patrick Friley, Director of Dining Services at Patrick.fridley@aladdingfood.com - For orders and questions email Jerry Carter, Catering Manager at jerry.carter@aladdinfood.com